ppt1524/ISS-Assignment_1/README.txt

 Link to the Github repository: https://github.com/ppt1524/ISS-Assignment_1

-Q1---> It's split into two sections, Q1 a.sh and Q1 b.sh, with quotes.txt presumed to be the input file.
+Q1---> I have split it into two sections, Q1 a.sh and Q1 b.sh, with quotes.txt presumed to be the input file and the output is .

 Q2---> Here also the input is presumed to be quotes.txt and the output is given in speech.txt